slavakukuyev/elevator-go/README.md

 * OAuth / OAuth 2.0
 * Versioning of API in URL (example: https://elevator.com/v1/newLift/...)
 * Generic logs function
+* Add metrics to undertsand if some of elevators works harder than others and find a fix if required

 ## Docker
 ```bash